fulopl/solar-watch/README.md

 ## How to use?
 - You can sign in with one of the existing users by selecting the "Sign in" tab:
-  - Use username "user0" to "user4" or,
-  - the user with admin rights: "admin"
+  - Choose username "user0" to "user4" or log in with the user with admin rights: "admin"
   - The password is always the same as the username (ie. "user0" for user0, "admin" for admin etc.)

 ![SolarWatch_signin.png](./images/SolarWatch_signin_60pc.png)

-- Or you can register a new user: selecting the "Sign in" tab, and choosing "Register".
+- Or you can register a new user:
+  - Select the "Sign in" tab, and choosing "Register".
-- Then login with the username / password combination given by you in the previous step
+  - Then login with the username / password combination given by you in the previous step.

-- Users can only use "Sunrise & Sunset Times" feature after signing in.
+- Users can only use the "Sunrise & Sunset Times" feature after signing in.
-- Here you can give a city name and a date to get sunrise and sunset times
+Here you can give a city name and a date to get sunrise and sunset times.
-- By leaving the fields empty you will get the sunrise and sunset times for Budapest on the actual day in UTC time
+By leaving the fields empty you will get the sunrise and sunset times for Budapest on the actual day in UTC time.

 ![Solarwatch_Budapest_times.png](./images/Solarwatch_Budapest_times_70pc.png)